living with autism: my routines, challenges, and small comforts.

 I suspect I also have ADHD, which is common for people on the spectrum.
 My mind runs nonstop until I’m drained at the end of the day.
 Thoughts jump everywhere, which makes it harder to decide what to say out loud.
 It can make me look slow when I’m really just stuck choosing.

-I also have a habit called stimming, which is common among autistic people.
-For me, one form of it has been air-writing.
 Since childhood, if I heard a phrase or word that stuck with me, I’d trace it in the air with my finger in almost cursive.
-I haven’t shared that with anyone before, but it was something I’d often catch myself doing while watching TV or movies, mainly when my mind drifted.
+I haven’t shared that with anyone before, but I’d often catch myself doing it while watching TV or movies, mainly when my mind drifted.
 It hasn’t been as common in adulthood, but once in a while, I still notice myself doing it when I’m drowsy.

 Sleep has been another challenge.
 I’ve talked in my sleep, recorded myself saying gibberish, and even acted out things while half-awake.
 Stress made it worse, but I’ve learned to manage it better now.
 Another challenge that comes with autism for me is how I handle unpredictability and control.